villepekkaa/moviestack/README.md

   - Manage saved movies in dedicated collection page
   - Persistent storage in the database (requires authentication)

+- ⭐ **Wishlist with Streaming Availability**
+  - Create a wishlist of movies you want to watch
+  - Automatic streaming availability lookup via JustWatch (Finland)
+  - See which streaming services offer each movie
+  - View cheapest rental and purchase prices
+  - Data cached for 24 hours to minimize API calls
+  - Works alongside collection feature

 - **Performance**
   - Hybrid server/client rendering
   - Optimized images with Next.js Image component